 He has been active in many National and International organizations, and has given invited lectures and demonstrations in more than 50 countries.
 He helped form the British Society for Digestive Endoscopy, became its president, and served the British Society of Gastroenterology as its vice president and treasurer.
 He was secretary of the European Society for Gastrointestinal Endoscopy, and president of the Pancreatic Society of Great Britain.
 Dr Cotton was awarded the Rudolph Schindler award of the American Society for Gastrointestinal Endoscopy in 2004.

 His bibliography includes over 900 publications, with more than 300 original contributions in peer reviewed journals, and 10 books.
-“Practical Gastrointestinal Endoscopy” (co-authored by Christopher Williams) is the standard teaching text.
-Dr Cotton recently published his “endoscopic memoirs”, entitled “The tunnel at the end of the light; my endoscopic journey in six decades” (available at www.peterbcotton.edu).
+“Practical Gastrointestinal Endoscopy” (co-authored by Christopher Williams) is the standard teaching text going into its 8th edition since 1980.
+He also has a book on “Fundamentals of ERCP” with Joseph Leung.
+Dr Cotton recently published his “endoscopic memoirs”, entitled “The tunnel at the end of the light; my endoscopic journey in six decades” (available at www.petercottontales.com).